 If you are having trouble with your Traeger grill reaching or exceeding the temperature set on the digital thermostat there could be several reasons for this.
-There could be an issue with the auger jammed, burn pot/hot rod igniter or induction fan.
+There could be an issue such as an auger jam, or maybe its the hot rod igniter or induction fan.
 There could even be an issue with the wood pellets themselves, they may have gone bad.
 However, they could be another issue.
 The temperature probe (RTD sensor) within the pellet grill may be faulty.
 With this post, I wanted to discuss the process of how to identify if it is the RTD temperature probe which is the problem.
-Furthermore, if it is the problem to provide videos/tips on how to replace it.
+Furthermore, if the RTD is the problem to provide videos/tips on how to replace it.
 I’ve included the official how to videos guides from Traeger for both first-generation and pro series grills.

-With this post, I’ll discuss how to change/replace the RTD Temperature probe on a Traeger pellet grill: Image – Amazon
+With this post, I’ll discuss how to change/replace the RTD Temperature probe on a Traeger pellet grill: Image – Amazon.com

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.